tony-0tis/interlayer/README.md

 [![Build Status](https://travis-ci.org/aidevio/interlayer.svg?branch=master)](https://travis-ci.org/aidevio/interlayer)
 [![Code Climate](https://codeclimate.com/github/aidevio/interlayer/badges/gpa.svg)](https://codeclimate.com/github/aidevio/interlayer)

 Server current in alpha.
-You can offer or report new issue here: [New issue](https://github.com/DonKilluminatti/interlayer/issues/new)*
+You can offer or report new issue here: [New issue](https://github.com/DonKilluminatti/interlayer/issues/new)

+Stable version will be released when will be provided all tests and determines all features of this server.
+Currently I use this server in the several projects.

-!!!
+##### !!!
 MAJOR UPDATE 0.3.0: I'm was break old initialization, rewrite please it in your projects.

 ## Features
-* Serve your files as is
+* serve your files
-* auto-reload server on file changes(new files not handle reload)
+* auto-reload server on file change (new files not support handle reload)
-* cluster your server is need
+* clusterization
-* postgres\mysql\redis DAL's for save data
+* postgres\mysql\redis built-in DAL's for data storage
+* mailgun\sparkpost build-in mail sender packages
-* simple localization
+* localization

 ## Install
 ```js